FireChickenProductivity/MouseControlChicken/README.md

 During the process, choose an enumerated option with the corresponding number.

 #### Custom Coordinates
 Custom coordinates can be defined in a .csv file inside the "Mouse Control Chicken Data/Custom Coordinates" directory.
 The left hand side for every line contains the spoken form and the right hand side provides the displayed form.
+Custom coordinates used for an active grid will currently not update even after changing the corresponding file unless you choose the grid again from the grid menu.

 Example: